polfosol/micro-AES/README.md

   tcc -o micro_aes.exe  main.o micro_aes.o
   ```
 ## Examples
-See the `main.c` file which contains test vectors and example codes illustrating how to use the API functions.
+See the `main.c` file which has some example codes illustrating how to use the API functions, along with test vectors.

 ## Remarks

-* First and foremost, please keep in mind that most security experts strongly warn *against* implementing your own version of AES—or other ciphering algorithms; AND THEY ARE ABSOLUTELY RIGHT!
+* First, please keep in mind that most security experts strongly warn *against* implementing your own version of AES—or other ciphering algorithms; AND THEY ARE ABSOLUTELY RIGHT!

   Everyone who is becoming familiar with cryptography, should first sign [Jeff Moser's](https://www.moserware.com/2009/09/stick-figure-guide-to-advanced.html) so-called "Foot Shooting Prevention Agreement".
-To save you some clicks, I have put a copy of it below.
+To save you a click and scroll, I have put a copy of it below (but it is recommended to follow the link and read that article if you haven't).

   With that in mind, I shall say that the main purpose of developing µAES was purely educational.
 I learned a lot during writing these codes and I hope that somebody, some day, would gain a bit of knowledge from it.